US Supreme Court rejects challenge from Louisiana and others over Biden social media policies

 By a 6-3 vote, the justices threw out lower-court rulings that favored Louisiana, Missouri and other parties in their claims that officials in the Democratic administration leaned on the social media platforms to unconstitutionally squelch conservative points of view.

 Justice Amy Coney Barrett wrote for the court that the states and other parties did not have the legal right, or standing, to sue.
+Justices Samuel Alito, Neil Gorsuch and Clarence Thomas dissented.

+Louisiana Attorney General Liz Murrill said she found the ruling "unfortunate and disappointing."

 The case is among several before the court this term that affect social media companies in the context of free speech.
 In February, the court heard arguments over Republican-passed laws in Florida and Texas that prohibit large social media companies from taking down posts because of the views they express.
 In March, the court laid out standards for when public officials can block their social media followers.